Outstanding Host or Commentator

 The Emmy Award for Outstanding Host or Commentator was awarded from 1968 to 1992.
 It was awarded to a sports broadcaster who was best at hosting an event from a studio or commentating on an event as it was taking place.
 In 1981, the category's name was given a slight change to Outstanding Host or Play-by-Play.
-That change is reflected in this article.

 Awards like these are now given away at the Sports Emmy Awards.